profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 387*
 {:.dhp-verse #page20}

-Whenever there is well-established mindfulness, there is beauty, clarity and the possibility for deepening understanding.
+Whenever there is well-established mindfulness, there are beauty, clarity and the possibility for deepening understanding.
 If there is constant mindfulness, there is constant clarity.
 All day and all night the heart of mindfulness shines in glorious splendour.
 {:.dhp-reflection}